stouch/docs/api/fields.md

 Width of the field on the edit form.
 One of `half`, `half-left`, `half-right`, `full`, `fill`.

 #### validation <def-type>regex</def-type>
 User provided regex that will be used in the API to validate incoming values.
+It uses the PHP flavor of RegEX.

 #### group <def-type>integer</def-type>
 What field group this field is part of.